-Once the financial negotiations were completed, the arrangement was sealed with the handsal (hand shake with important non-family members as witnesses).
+Once the financial negotiations were completed, the arrangement was completedwith the handsal (hand shake with important non-family members as witnesses).
 The witnesses would number at least six men, "since the oral agreement reached would have validity only as long as the witnesses were alive" (Frank, p.
 475-476).
-With this, the legalities were finished.

 The bride's preparations began with a visit to the bath-house, which featured wooden tubs of water, soap for cleansing, and a steam room.
 The last preparations of the bride would involve dressing her for the ceremony.
-The bride apparently did not wear a special costume as is the case in modern weddings.
+The bride apparently did not wear a special outfit as we do today.
 The bride's hair would be left outspread: the wedding ceremony and the feast would be the last times when she would wear her hair unbound and uncovered.
 (Williams, pp. 85-87).

 The wedding began with the exchange of dowry and mundr before witnesses.
 The ceremony would have been held outdoors, in a Sacred Grove or vé (Old Norse) or “uuih” (in Old Saxon).
 The first part of the religious ritual was designed to summon the attention of the gods and goddesses via invocation and blot.
 In a blot, the goði or gyðja (Norse) or weofodthegn (Saxon) performed the ritual by slitting the animal's throat and then catching the blood in a bowl consecrated for that purpose (modern day Ásatrúar generally use mead instead of a live sacrifice).
 The flesh of the sacrificed animal would later form a part of the wedding feast (Williams, p.
 387).
 The bowl was then placed on a stone altar called a horgr built of heaped stones.
 A branch, known as the hlaut-teinn, was then used to sprinkle the nuptial couple and assembled guests in order to confer the strength of the Gods and Goddesses upon them.
 Next, the groom would present his bride with the sword of his ancestors which he had so recently recovered.
 The bride was to hold this sword in trust for her son, just as was done by earlier Germanic tribes as described by Tacitus: "She is receiving something that she must hand over intact and undepreciated to her children, something for her sons' wives to receive in their turn and pass on to their grandchildren" (Tacitus, p.
 117).
 She then gave her husband the sword which had preceded her to the ceremony.
 (Ibid., p.
 116).